nerves-hub/nerves_key_pkcs11/README.md

 no lock file or mechanism to keep more than one process from accessing the ATECC508A chip simultaneously.
-This is not expected to be an issue at runtime since the main reason to access the NervesKey in another process is to provision it and that's not something one would do when trying to use this library to assist a TLS negotation.
+This is not expected to be an issue at runtime since the main reason to access the NervesKey in another process is to provision it and that's not something one would do when trying to use this library to assist a TLS negotiation.

 ## License